jablka/showcase/readme.md

 some visually nice outputs (in jupyter notebook files)
-from HackInScience exercises finished by myself.
+from HackInScience python exercises finished by myself.

+(selected from my exercises repository: https://github.com/jablka/HackInScience)